 * "Robert Foote is the 'go-to' lawyer for urgent injunctive relief in Singapore."

-Corporate and commercial disputes, director and shareholder disputes, asset tracing claims, insolvency disputes, funds disputes, trust and probate disputes, formal corporate restructurings, contentious mergers, mediations and arbitrations.
+Corporate and commercial disputes, director and shareholder disputes, asset tracing claims, insolvency disputes, funds disputes and formal corporate restructurings.